Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 }
 ```

-In an event handler, being it pure java or Spring Integration based, we can get to the payload data via the
+In an event handler, being it pure Java or Spring Integration based, we can get to the payload data via the
 `org.alfresco.event.sdk.model.v1.model.NodeResource` object:

 ```java